When you’re born, you become a part of the world.

 But at some point, something shifts.

 You begin to notice that the worlds around you aren’t fixed.
+They were imagined.
+Designed.
+Built.
+Maintained.
+By people.

 World building begins